GameFoundry/bsf/Documentation/Manuals/Native/User/importingTextures.md

 However game engines don't like their data in gamma space, because it's not linear which means that all lighting and similar operations don't operate exactly as they should.
 Essentially the image ends up looking more "washed-out" than it should.

-For this reason Banshee provides @ref bs::TextureImportOptions::setSRGB "TextureImportOptions::setSRGB" toggle, which you can set for images in gamma (sRGB) space.
+For this reason bs::f provides @ref bs::TextureImportOptions::setSRGB "TextureImportOptions::setSRGB()" toggle, which you can set for images in gamma (sRGB) space.
 The engine will then know to convert to linear space before performing any relevant operations, ensuring the final rendering looks good.

 ~~~~~~~~~~~~~{.cpp}
 // Tell the engine this image is in gamma space